ecopque/ecommerce_project/README.md

 ## Overview

 Welcome to the **E-commerce Project**.
-This project is currently under construction, and it aims to deliver a complete e-commerce solution built with Django.
-The development process is ongoing, and updates will be made daily to improve and expand the functionalities.
+This project is a complete e-commerce solution built with Django, designed to provide a robust platform for buying and selling products, managing inventory, and handling orders.
+The project is now nearly completed, with all core features implemented, and is undergoing final validation steps.

-## Current Status
+## Project Status

-This project is still in its early stages, and many features are yet to be implemented.
-However, work is progressing steadily, and I am committed to pushing updates regularly.
+The project is fully functional, with core features developed and tested.
+Only CPF validation is pending completion, with progress being made toward its final implementation.

-## Features (Planned)
+## Implemented Features

 - User authentication and profile management
 - Product listing and categorization